Local-global questions for divisibility in commutative algebraic groups: Counterexamples

 There are no explicit counterexamples to the local-global divisibility by powers of $p\geq 5$ in elliptic curves over any number field $k$.
-Anyway, in \cite{Ran} Ranieri show all possible subgroups $G$ of $\GL_2(\ZZ/p\ZZ)$, such that there exists an elliptic curve $\E$ with Galois group $\Gal(k(\E[p])/k)$ isomorphic to $G$, with a point violating the local-global divisibility by $5^n$, for some positive integer $n$.
+Anyway, in \cite{Ran} Ranieri exhibited all possible subgroups $G$ of $\GL_2(\ZZ/p\ZZ)$, such that there could exist an elliptic curve $\E$ with Galois group $\Gal(k(\E[p])/k)$ isomorphic to $G$, with a point violating the local-global divisibility by $5^l$, for some positive integer $l$.